opengisch/QField-docs/documentation/how-to/digitize.en.md

 # Digitize

+QField allows to digitize, edit and delete Points, Lines and Polygons on the field.
+It also supports snapping.

 ## Collect features
+:material-tablet-android:{ .device-icon } Fieldwork

 To start digitizing new features, enable the **Edit mode** in the main menu (*pencil button*) and select the layer on which you want to add a